-This is defined as the percentage of unemployed persons to economically active persons.
+This is defined as the percentage of unemployed persons to the labour force.

 Duration of Unemployment

 This refers to the number of complete weeks between the date when action was first taken to look for a job and the date of the survey interview.